phile21/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 There are 10 types of people in the world--Those who understand binary and those who don't - A script that converts a number from base 2 to base 10.

 Combination - A script that prints all possible combinations of two letters, except oo

+Floats - A script that prints a number with two decimal places, followed by a new line